Meet the Fockers: Plot

 Jack begins spying on Greg, sending both Greg and Jorge's hair samples for a DNA test.
 He invites Jorge to Greg and Pam's engagement party hoping that Greg will admit that he is Jorge's father.
 When Greg denies having known about Jorge, Jack does not believe him, so he drugs him with a shot of truth serum.
 While giving a toast, Greg uncontrollably blurts out that Pam is pregnant and that Jorge is his son before losing consciousness.

 The next morning, Pam questions Greg about Jorge, but he promises that he knew nothing about him before the previous evening.
 She believes him and is willing to work things out with him.
 Jack has reached his breaking point and demands that Pam and Dina leave with him.
 Dina refuses and reveals that Jack drugged Greg.
 Everyone turns against Jack and informs him that they were all aware of Pam's pregnancy but did not tell him due to his inability to trust people.
 Shocked and hurt, Jack leaves with his grandson.

 Bernie and Greg pursue Jack but are tasered and arrested by Officer Vern LeFlore for speeding and not remaining in Bernie's car when pulled over.
-Meanwhile, Jack receives the results of the DNA test; Jorge's father is really a baseball player named Rusty Bridges who also resembles Greg.
-Jack turns around to go back toward the house, but when Jack sees Bernie and Greg being arrested, he attempts to defend them, but LeFlore tasers and arrests him as well.
+Meanwhile, Jack receives the results of the DNA test, revealing that Jorge's father is really a baseball player named Rusty Bridges, who also resembles Greg.
+Jack turns around to go back toward the house, but when he sees Bernie and Greg being arrested, he attempts to defend them, but LeFlore tasers and arrests him as well.

 Greg, Jack and Bernie are released from jail by Judge Ira, a client of Roz's.
 Before they leave, Greg asks Jack and Bernie to stop their feud.
 Jack admits that he made a mistake regarding Jorge and explains his career in the CIA to Bernie before apologizing for his actions.

 Greg and Pam are married that weekend by her former fiancé Kevin, now an ordained interfaith minister.
 Jack reviews hidden camera footage to find each of the Fockers jeopardizing the Ferber method.